this page last modified 11/1/2019

 The first type is a downloadable tutorial.
 This is a file that you will download to your computer, and then view from your system at your leisure.
 Clicking the download button beside the description will start the download process.
 Make note of where you have downloaded it.
 The downloaded tutorials are self-executing.
 This means that you only have to double-click the file to view the tutorial.
 These downloadable files have been compiled with Vorton Technologies Showoff software.
 When you double-click the file it will begin automatically.
 The only control button you see is STOP.
 Clicking the STOP button will turn off the automation and allow you to individually control each frame as you wish.
 You will be presented with forward/backward buttons, and you can reset the automatic feature if you wish with different options set.

-The second type will be represented with a text link.
+The second type will be represented with a page link.
 This is a tutorial which is viewable in your browser and will open in a separate window.
 Simply close the new window when you are done viewing.
 Tutorials of this type are shorter and less involved, allowing the context to be displayed on a page.

 The third type is a paragraph or two when simple text will do.
 These texts exist below.